 - Industrial and Systems Engineering — PhD

-The department offers the master of industrial and systems engineering, a master of science, a master of engineering management with four options, a joint program leading to both MISE and MBA degrees, the master of science and the doctor of philosophy.
+The department offers the master of industrial and systems engineering, a master of science, a master of engineering management with four options, a joint program leading to both MISE and MBA degrees, the master of engineering management, and the doctor of philosophy.
 These programs are for students with undergraduate degrees in industrial engineering, other engineering disciplines, mathematics and sciences.

 Both the MISE and MS programs require a total of 31 hours of course work, which includes a one semester hour seminar class.
 The MISE is oriented toward professional practice.
 MISE students must take 9 semester hours of core courses, 12 hours of INSY electives and 9 hours of INSY-related electives.
 The MS has the same course requirements and hours except that 4-6 hours of thesis may be substituted for the same hours of elective courses.

-The MISE/MBA is a 55-hour program administered jointly by ISE and the MBA program.
+The MISE/MBA program is a 55-hour program administered jointly by ISE and the MBA program.
 The program saves the student six hours of course work over completing both degrees separately.
 For the MISE portion of the dual degree, the program consists of 9 semester hours of core courses, 12 hours of INSY electives and 6 hours of INSY-related electives.
 One semester hour of INSY graduate seminar is also required.
 For the MBA portion of the dual degree, there are seven core (BUSI) classes for 21 semester hours and an additional 2 classes of BUSI or related electives for six hours.
 For the MBA, students without two years full time work experience are required to do a 3-credit hour internship in place of one of the 3-hour BUSI or related electives.
 Students must apply separately to each program (MISE and MBA), but only have to pay one application fee.